freenetconf/yang-creator/README.md

 Create new example module/submodule.

 ##### Validate
-Validate your yang module using pyang.
+Validate your YANG module using pyang.

 ##### Export
-See your finalized yang module which you can download or copy (copy requieres flash).
+See your finalized YANG module which you can download or copy (copy requieres flash).

 ##### Save
-Save your yang files online for later usage.
+Save your YANG files online for later usage.

 #### TODO
 * statements: